 • Wait a couple of years for the ground to give way with the passing of several rains.
 This is usually not an option, as it limits the enjoyment of the space.

-• Make a concrete floor with a thickness of at least 10cm and if possible "tied" to adjacent walls.
+• Lay a concrete slab with a thickness of at least 10?cm and if possible ?tied? to adjacent walls.

 • The right thing is for those who carry out a work to do this activity.
 Owners should require proof or certification that proper compaction of the soil has been performed.